 Take a Boat Trip on Lake Champlain

-The views of New York’s Adirondack Mountains to the west and Vermont’s Green Mountains to the east are reason alone to get out on Lake Champlain while you’re in Burlington.
-There’s also this business about a Loch Ness-like lake monster, so you’ll want a shot at spotting Champ and photographing this mysterious beast.
-Consider booking a cruise aboard the Spirit of Ethan Allen, which offers a busy schedule of scenic, dining and themed excursions mid-May through mid-October.
-Lake Champlain Ferries’ trips from Burlington to Port Kent, New York, are also a leisurely way to experience the lake’s natural beauty.
+The views of New York’s Adirondack Mountains to the west and Vermont’s Green Mountains to the east are reason alone to get out on Lake Champlain.
+There’s also this business about a Loch Ness-like lake monster, so take a shot at spotting Champ and trying to photograph the mysterious beast.
+Consider booking a cruise aboard the Spirit of Ethan Allen, which offers a regular schedule of scenic, dining and themed excursions mid-May through mid-October.
+The Lake Champlain Ferries has trips from Burlington to Port Kent, New York, which are a leisurely way to experience the lake’s natural beauty.

 AddressBurlington, VT 05401, USA

-Burlington’s lively, central, open-air shopping thoroughfare is home to more than 150 shops, carts and restaurants.
-More than 70% of them are locally owned, so you won’t find typical mall offerings.
-This is your place to shop for Vermont Flannel Company plaid shirts, Simon Pearce Vermont-blown glassware, Danforth Pewter handcrafted in Vermont and other uniquely local finds.
-Be sure to stop for a cool scoop of Ben & Jerry’s ice cream: Burlington’s most famous global success story.
-When the weather’s nice, live music and street entertainers make this retail hub feel like a party.
+Burlington’s lively, central, open-air shopping thoroughfare is home to more than 150 shops, kiosks, and restaurants.
+More than 70 percent of them are locally owned, so you won’t find typical mall offerings.
+This is your place to shop for Vermont Flannel Company plaid shirts, Simon Pearce Vermont-blown glassware, Danforth Pewter handcrafted locally, and other uniquely local finds.
+Be sure to stop for a delicious scoop of Ben & Jerry’s ice cream—Burlington’s most famous home-grown global success story.
+When the weather’s warm, live music and street entertainers make the retail hub feel like a party.

-Right in the city, you’ll find 8 miles of paved bike path known as the Burlington Greenway, connecting parks along Lake Champlain’s shore.
-So, bring your bike or rent one from waterfront outfitter Local Motion.
-Burlington is also in the process of launching a bike share program.
-If you’re serious about exploring on two wheels, you’ll be happy to learn that Burlington sits in the midst of an unbelievable 1,600-mile network of bike paths in Vermont, New York and Canada.
+If you’re serious about exploring on two wheels, you’ll be happy to learn that Burlington sits in the midst of an unbelievable 1,600-mile network of bike paths in Vermont, New York, and Canada.
 The Lake Champlain Bikeways include 35 mapped routes from 10 to 60 miles in length.

-If you’ve never seen molten glass twirled, blown and molded, you are missing a spectacle.
-So, stop by the AO Glass factory in Burlington’s arts district Monday through Friday for a glimpse of modern artisans perfecting this ages-old craft.
-This design and manufacturing facility creates everything from delicate Christmas ornaments to commercial lighting glass.
-Visitors are welcome to stand outside the garage door to observe and to soak up the warmth that emanates from the 2,100° Fahrenheit furnace.
+Observing molten glass twirled, blown and molded, is quite the spectacle.
+Stop by the AO Glass factory in Burlington’s arts district Monday through Friday for a glimpse of modern artisans perfecting the age-old craft.
+The design and manufacturing facility creates everything from delicate Christmas ornaments to commercial lighting glass.
+Visitors are welcome to stand outside the garage door and observe while soaking up the warmth that emanates from the 2,100 Fahrenheit furnace.
 It's a perfect, no-cost activity for a chilly day.

-ECHO, Leahy Center for Lake Champlain is a multifaceted science center and freshwater aquarium focused on educating visitors about the ecology of Lake Champlain.
-Home to more than 70 live animal species, a 3-D movie theater and interactive exhibits, this year-round, waterside attraction is a fun place for kids and adults to observe and learn about everything from invasive species to data visualization: a topic made fun and visually stunning thanks to the 7,500-LED Lake Brite installation.
+At ECHO, Leahy Center for Lake Champlain, visitors find a multifaceted science center and freshwater aquarium focused on educating the world about the ecology of Lake Champlain.
+Home to more than 70 live animal species, a 3-D movie theater, and interactive exhibits, the waterside attraction is a fun place for kids and adults to observe and learn about everything from invasive species to data visualization—a topic made visually stunning thanks to the 7,500-LED Lake Brite installation.

 Attend a Festival

-You will find Dunkin’ Donuts and Starbucks in Burlington, but in a city that eschews chain establishments of any sort, perfect days start with caffeinated beverages at funky, independent tea and coffee houses like Dobra Tea, Radio Bean or Uncommon Grounds.
-Some of the city’s popular coffee hangouts morph into night spots late in the day with live music and adult beverages.
+Sure, you'll find Dunkin’ Donuts and Starbucks in Burlington, but in a city that eschews chain establishments of any sort, perfect days start with caffeinated beverages at funky, independent tea and coffee houses like Dobra Tea, Radio Bean or Uncommon Grounds.
+Some of the city’s coffee hangouts also morph into night spots late in the day with live music and adult beverages.
 All offer a glimpse of life in this northern city where offbeat is the norm.
-Want to bring Vermont-roasted coffee home to friends?
-Shop at BRIO Coffeeworks.
+Shop at BRIO Coffeeworks to bring Vermont-roasted coffee home to friends.

 This live music hot spot in South Burlington is actually two intimate music clubs in one, and that means you’ll find a busy calendar of concerts worth seeing while you’re in Burlington.
-From local talent and tribute bands to headliners like Elvis Costello & The Imposters, Grace Potter and Gavin DeGraw, Higher Ground books memorable shows for its two stages and for other nearby venues.
+From the local talent and tribute bands to headliners like Elvis Costello & The Imposters, Grace Potter and Gavin DeGraw, the venue books memorable shows for its two stages and other nearby arenas.
 Most shows are all ages.
 For more live music events in this city with a thriving cultural scene, check Seven Days' music calendar.